-Singapore’s retail sector has been slowing down in the past two years.
+Singapore’s retail sector has been slowing down in the past 2 years.
 We hear of brands like British fashion store New Look and French menswear chain Celio exiting Singapore amid a weak retail scene.
-As a small business retail owner, it can be easy to hit a slump and feel demoralized following these high-profile closures – even more so when your store is just not getting enough foot traffic.
+As a small business retail owner, it can be easy to hit a slump and feel demoralised following these high-profile closures; and even more so when your store is just not getting enough foot traffic.

 Instead of just rushing to cut costs, why not kick-start a digital marketing plan?
-Driving traffic to websites can seem like an important focus for e-tailers and out of your domain, but did you know these could push storefront sales as well.
-Digital marketing is more than just setting up a Facebook page and creating a website (although those are important aspects!).
+Driving traffic to websites can seem like an important focus for e-tailers and out of your domain, but did you know these could push storefront sales as well?
+Digital marketing is more than just setting up a social media page and creating a website (although those are important aspects!).
 It’s also a great way to drive traffic to your retail store without breaking the bank.
-Here are 3 ways on how you can increase your store’s brand awareness with digital marketing:
+Below are 3 ways on how you can increase your store’s brand awareness with digital marketing.

 1. Integrate search and social